Diauro/Diauro/README.md

 My name is Diego and I'm from Italy, Romagna to be more precise, but you can call me @Diauro for short.
-I received my PhD in physics at the University of Geneva and did some applications of Machine and Deep Learning.
-Image processing and analysis together with natural language process is what makes me really curious.
+I received my PhD in physics at the University of Geneva and did extensive data analysis and applications of Machine and Deep Learning.

-- Now I'm collaborating with the applied superconductivity research group in Geneva to produce a tool which uses deep learning architectures for instance segmentation!
-Our previous work is published here https://www.nature.com/articles/s41598-021-87475-6.
-Also we developed a user interface that you can check it [here](https://tat.readthedocs.io/en/latest/).
-We also got a spotlight for this work that you can check [here](https://www.esrf.fr/fr/home/news/spotlight/content-news/spotlight/spotlight388.html)
-- Currently I am working on image segmentation with focus on U-net for micro-tomography images
+Currently, I’m a data scientist at Picarro Inc., where we use statistical and machine learning algorithms to improve emission estimation.
+I’m a finance enthusiast and am working towards finding my spot as a quant.

 <!---
 Diauro/Diauro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.